 Coded-wire tags produced by Northwest Marine Technology, Inc., and the former Micro Mark are currently the only tags reviewed, approved, and available.

-Sequential Tags
+Sequential Coded Wire Tags

-Purchase of sequential tags will be possible only through the approval of the appropriate tag coordinator to ensure proper use.
+Purchase of sequential tags is done with the approval of the appropriate tag coordinator to ensure proper use.

-Responsibility for Reporting Releases of "Shared" Tag Codes
+Responsibility for Reporting Releases of "Shared" Coded Wire Tag Codes

 In cases where a tag group is transferred from the “owner / purchasing” agency to the “releasing” agency, the releasing agency is responsible for submitting the release report, and needs to make sure they have all the information necessary to complete the report (both preliminary, and final--as the information becomes known).

-The tag coordinator of the releasing agency is ultimately responsible for seeing that any tag codes shared with another agency(ies) are reported, and should be aware of the tag code’s purchase and usage history..
+The tag coordinator of the releasing agency is ultimately responsible for seeing that any tag codes shared with another agency(ies) are reported, and should be aware of the tag code’s purchase and usage history.

 Current Status of Non-CWT Related Marking